Some Accomplishments by Friends of Sabino Canyon 2015-2020

 In 2015, FOSC removed a paid Executive Director and transformed our organization to an all-volunteer Board of Directors.
-Since then, all our donations have become available to do project work, to advocate for Sabino, and to communicate with our partners and donors.
+Since then all donations have been directed toward projects in the rec area as well as toward operating expenses such as website, accounting services, and donor management services.
 Below are some of the accomplishments of our all-volunteer Board of Directors.

 FOSC role in making the New Electric Shuttle possible

 The new electric shuttle service went into operation on the weekend of November 10, 2019.
 FOSC played a significant role in bringing the quiet, environmentally friendly shuttle to the rec area.